dev-mission/full-stack-starter/README.md

    like this, the server is running:

    ```
-   server_1       | 4:13:08 AM webpack.1 |  You can now view full-stack-starter in the browser.
+   xrtour-server-1       | 4:01:54 PM client.1 |  You can now view xrtour-client in the browser.
-   server_1       | 4:13:08 AM webpack.1 |    Local:            http://localhost:3000
+   xrtour-server-1       | 4:01:54 PM client.1 |    Local:            http://localhost:3000
    ```

 5. Now you should be able to open the web app in your browser at: http://localhost:3000/

-   1. If you had to install Docker Toolbox, then replace "localhost" with the IP address of the Docker Virtual Machine.

 6. Open a new tab or window of your shell, change into your repo directory as needed, and execute this command: